John Nichols (politician): Early political career and labor activism

 Nichols was a leader in founding the North Carolina Institute for the Deaf and Dumb and the Blind, and served as its principal from 1873 to 1877.
+Following the triumph of the Democratic candidate in the 1876 gubernatorial election, Nichols sought out federal Republican patronage positions.
 He was a revenue-stamp agent in Durham from 1879 to 1881, Raleigh's postmaster from 1881 to 1885, and then secretary and treasurer of the State Fair association.